Bio-Medical Optics Division

 This group focuses on the use of lasers in surgery or in other treatments of disease.
 This includes the use of lasers as surgical tools for tissue cutting, welding, and coagulation, as well as the use of optics to initiate cell-damaging photochemical reactions for the treatment of diseases such as cancer.
 In addition, optics, spectroscopy, and imaging provide unique tools that may allow real-time diagnostics of the efficacy of clinical procedures.
 For many of these applications, the development of optical tools for appropriate light delivery, especially for fiber-based or endoscopic delivery to tissues that are not directly accessible, is critical.
 In addition, this group emphasizes basic science studies of the mechanisms by which light can affect tissue in adverse or therapeutic ways.

-Adela Ben-Yakar, University of Texas at Austin, United States, Chair
+David Busch, University of Pennsylvania, United States, Chair

 Tissue Imaging and Spectroscopy (BS)